North Dakota Judgment Collection

 The feature that sets the state apart, and the trap inside it.

 Here is where North Dakota parts ways with the bare federal rule.
-After the cap is calculated, section 32-09.1-03 requires that the maximum amount subject to garnishment for any workweek be reduced by twenty dollars for each dependent family member residing with the garnishment debtor.
-A worker supporting three dependents at home does not just get the standard quarter taken; the reachable amount is first cut by sixty dollars a week, three dependents at twenty dollars each.
-Over a year of weekly garnishment, that is more than three thousand dollars the creditor never touches, purely on account of the dependent reduction.
+After the cap is calculated, section 32-09.1-03 requires that the maximum amount subject to garnishment for any workweek be reduced by $20 for each dependent family member residing with the garnishment debtor.
+A worker supporting three dependents at home does not just get the standard quarter taken; the reachable amount is first cut by $60 a week, three dependents at $20 each.
+Over a year of weekly garnishment, that is more than $3,000 the creditor never touches, purely on account of the dependent reduction.

-But the reduction is not automatic, and that is the trap.
+But the reduction is not automatic.
 The statute puts the burden squarely on the debtor.
 Within ten days after receiving the garnishment summons, the garnishment debtor must give the employer a list, signed under penalty of perjury, of the names and Social Security numbers of the dependents who reside with the debtor.
 The employer applies the reduction based on that sworn list.
 Until the list arrives, the employer has no basis to subtract anything, so the worker is treated as having zero dependents and the full twenty-five percent is exposed.
-A debtor who supports a household but misses the ten-day window can lose the entire dependent benefit for that garnishment.

 For a creditor, the practical takeaway runs the other direction.
 You do not pre-subtract dependents, and you do not guess at a worker’s family size.
-The reduction enters the calculation only when the debtor properly claims it, and a debtor who fails to file leaves the larger figure on the table.
-Either way, the dependent reduction is the single most important North Dakota-specific variable in any garnishment estimate, and ignoring it produces numbers that are simply wrong for this state.
+The reduction enters the calculation only when the debtor claims it, and it can appear mid-garnishment on a list that lands in week five, which means a recovery projection built on the day-one disclosure can be wrong by $20 a head from any later payroll onward.
+Either way, the dependent reduction is the single most important North Dakota-specific variable in any garnishment estimate.

 The Math, Worked Out